robokoding/robokoding.github.io/_pages/consulting/ahardware.md

 Additionally we do consulting on different existing educational hardware platforms that aim to teach different disciplines of engineering.

 We are building our own custom hardware solutions for educational purposes and we have substantial experience in different fields of engineering.
-We are inspired by open-source hardware solutions and therefore our expertise is in developing and using open-source hardware.

 Consulting price: €50/h
 Development price: €75/h